foliovision/fv-all-in-one-seo-pack/readme.txt

 * Backward-Compatibility with many other plugins, like Auto Meta, Ultimate Tag Warrior and others.
 * Support for qTranslate
 * noindex and nofollow for each post (also excludes post from search and link rel prev/next attributes)
+* support for Google authorship and publisher fields

 **FV extra features**: